 Sss numbers are sometimes taken for granted.
 Why?
 Because you will only need it when you are about to apply for a salary loan, calamity loan, pension, maternity for female members, and retirement benefits.
-You seldom think about it at the early stage of your working career or when we are young.
+You seldom think about it at the early stage of your working career or when you are young.

 When we become an employee, we just need to provide a copy of our sss number to our employers.
 When payday comes, they will automatically pay our share of contribution to the government agency.
 We just need to verify it online at least once a month.

 So, is it justifiable to forget our sss number?
 The answer is still a big NO. As I said earlier, our sss number is very important when we want to avail of our benefits.

 In this post, I will share with you the different ways to recover your lost and forgotten sss number and sample locations on where to find it.
 Because if you forget your number, you are not allowed to apply for a new one.

 Here’s How to Know Your SSS Number by Online, Employer, and Forms

 Check SSS Personal Record E-1 Form for Your Number

 This form is very important in my opinion.
-Normally, members will keep it in their archives of documents in a safe place.
+Normally, members will keep it in their archives of documents in a safe place at home.
 The E-1 form contains our SSS number.
-It is the first form that we will receive from SSS upon becoming a member.
-You will see it in the upper left part of the form.

 SSS Contributions Payment Return (RS-5) Form